 It’s hard to appreciate this geometric mosaic tile or ‘the cube’ as it’s also known, until it’s laid and grouted — photos just don’t do it justice!
 A great option for a modern kitchen, this minimal tile creates a more subtle 3D effect than the broken hexagon pictured above.

-Similar to chevron, herringbone tiles are an all-time classic but with a bit more softness (they don’t have the same sharp angles).
+One of the most popular white kitchen splashback tiles, herringbone tiles are an all-time classic but with a bit more softness than chevron (they don’t have the same sharp angles).
 Always a firm favourite, herringbone tiles are the perfect choice for a classic or Hampton’s style kitchen — especially when teamed with marble finishes.

 Another classic shape that’s been around since the Industrial Era, this tile is a main-stayer.
 Although hexagons had their heyday a few years ago, they will always remain in style.
 Hexagons are a more angular play on the penny round shape and come in a range of sizes.

-Did you find a white kitchen tile for your splashback in this list?
-Thanks to Tile Republic for helping us to curate this round up!
+Did you find a tile for your splashback in this list?
+Thanks to Tile Republic for helping us to curate this round up of white kitchen splashback tiles!
 Pin the image below to your Pinterest account so you can find this article later.

 You might also like to check out this article on 14 stunning splashbacks to bring your kitchen to life or this one on planning a white kitchen that’s anything but boring!